JiangchenWu/AMBCT/README.md

-If the manuscript has the opportunity to be accepted, the code will be published.
+The code will be made available upon manuscript acceptance.